josevarghese/copy-link-to-heading/readme.txt

 No, the plugin is lightweight and optimized for performance.
 It enqueues only the necessary scripts and styles on pages where it's needed.

-= I want some features and would like to be contribute to this plugin? = We welcome contributions!
+= I want some features and would like to contribute to this plugin? = We welcome contributions!
 Feel free to create a pull request or submit a feature request on your mind.
 For bug reports and feature requests, please visit the issues section.

 = How can I contribute to this awesome plugin? =